 Privileged Access Management Security Strategies That Can Help

 The good news is that you can mitigate the risk of external attack through solid privileged access security management.
-PowerBroker Password Safe
+PowerBroker Password Safe allows you to:

 - Scan your network - Ensure that forgotten privileged accounts on endpoints are discovered, and brought under management.